Climate friendly travel

 By train and without traffic jams comfortably to Prenzlau.

-Lovely hilly country, tranquil villages and small towns, picture-perfect hiking trails through quiet forest regions - welcome to the most sparsely populated county in our republic.
+Lovely hilly country, tranquil villages and small towns, picture-perfect hiking trails through quiet forest regions - the Uckermark has a lot to offer.

 The landscape may remind you of Canada's forests, which change color so magically in the fall - yet here we are very close to the German capital.
 The Uckermark region in northeastern Brandenburg begins only about 80 kilometers from Berlin, and it is about 120 kilometers to Prenzlau, the "capital" of this beautiful region.
 With barely more than 20,000 inhabitants, the town is picturesquely situated directly on the Unteruckersee lake, and a contemplative stroll through the old center reveals many witnesses to ancient history.
 But then it's out into nature, on foot, by canoe or by bike.